manasgaur/CMSC-678/about.md

 For now, we will use slack channel for submission of Assignments and Presentation.
 For Final Project, I will provide separate instructions.
 Please use this [SLACK-LINK]( https://join.slack.com/t/umbc-cqp6019/shared_invite/zt-1fgqrcqo1-k1tWBLtbEIPHlZd1EJfQng) for signup.

-## Academic Honesty
+## Academic Integrity

-I take academic honesty seriously.
+I take academic dishonesty seriously.
 Any sort of activity which relate the cheating, plagiarism, fabrication (e.g. use Adobe tools), or copy-paste will be not be tolerated.
-If caught for the first time would lead to an **F** grade on the assignment.
+If caught for the first time would lead to a **50%** reduction in the grade on the assignment.
 If the same activity is performed next, would result in an **F** grade in the course and a disciplinary action will be taken which may lead to suspension or dismissal.

-Please do visit the academic honesty policy available in the [Academic Integrity at UMBC](https://academicconduct.umbc.edu/).
+Please do visit the academic dishonesty policy available in the [Academic Integrity at UMBC](https://academicconduct.umbc.edu/).

 Especially for computer science classes, there are generally questions about what is and is not allowed.
-You are encouraged to discuss the subject matter and assignments with others.
-The Piazza discussion board provides a great forum for this.
-However, you may not write or complete assignments for another student;
-allow another student to write or complete your assignments; pair program; copy someone else’s work; or allow your work to be copied.
+However, you may not write or complete assignments for another student; allow another student to write or complete your assignments; pair program; copy someone else’s work; or allow your work to be copied.
 This list is not inclusive.

 ## Students with Accomodations
 The office of [Student Disability Services](https://sds.umbc.edu) (SDS) works to ensure that students can access and take advantage of UMBC’s educational environment, regardless of disability.
 From the SDS,